 Services of Communion

 1st Sundays: During traditional worship services, except for December when it is offered at Christmas Eve services

-2nd-5th Sundays and December's 1st Sunday: 8:15 am in the Chapel, 12 noon in Ogden Fellowship Hall East
+2nd-5th Sundays and December's 1st Sunday: 12 noon in Ogden Fellowship Hall East

 The Communion Table is open to all who seek a relationship with Jesus Christ regardless of age or church membership.